Habitat for Humanity Kyrgyzstan

 How Habitat addresses the need in Kyrgyzstan

-Habitat activities in Kyrgyzstan range from new house builds, completion of half-built homes, renovation to condominium block buildings, and providing households with access to tap water in rural communities.
+Habitat activities in Kyrgyzstan range from new house builds, completion of half-built homes, home renovations, and provision of access to tap water for households in rural communities.
 In cooperation with the Open Society Institute, Habitat provides decent homes for families where one or more members have mental illnesses.

 Here are some examples of Habitat projects in Kyrgyzstan: